top of page

 2. Ajatar, an evil forest spirit.

-3. Akka, female spirit, feminine counterpart of "Ukko"
+3. Akka, a female spirit, the feminine counterpart of "Ukko"

 4. Akras, the god of fertility and the protector of plants, especially the turnip.